kwiato88/EditorPlugins/README.md

    * useCache : load tags from defined files to memory.
 Use loaded tags instead of searching through files every time.
-Tags cache is updated when last load time is older than last write time for tag file (dafault: false).
-It is advised to use tag info and tag hierachy function with 'useCache' set to 'true' due to perfomance issues.
+Tags cache is updated when last load time is older than last write time for tag file (default: false).
+It is advised to use tag info and tag hierarchy function with 'useCache' set to 'true' due to performance issues.

- * [Fields] : specify which extension fileds are to be generated by generate tags function.
-Specify which extension fields are to be displayed in select tags view (applies to to 'gridView' only)
+ * [Fields] : specify which extension fields are to be generated by generate tags function.
+Specify which extension fields are to be displayed in select tags view (applies to 'gridView' only)

  * [Logs] : plugin logs are stored in file 'nppCTagPlugin.logs' in plugins configuration dir